Ashutosh Dayal Sharma

 Mr. Sharma is the Chairman of VGCF, a foundation that has contributed significantly to Wildlife Conservation and particularly the Bengal Tiger.

 Mr. Sharma was instrumental in the construction of a large water reservoir for the animals inside the park and also for providing toilets for the visiting tourists and staff quarters for the Rangers/forest guards at the Ranthambore National Park.

-Mr. Anoop Swarup is Vice Chancellor Jagran Lakecity University and Chairman Center for Global Nonkilling, Hawaii; having been Vice Chancellor Shobhit University; United Nations Representative with the UNSC; Founder Chairman Global Knowledge Alliance, GEO Reviewer with the IPCCUNEP; as an officer of Indian Revenue Service and Commissioner at the Government of India.
+Mr. Anoop Swarup is Vice Chancellor Jagran Lakecity University; Chairman Center for Global Nonkilling, Hawaii; Founder Chairman Global Knowledge Alliance and GEO Reviewer with the IPCCUNEP.
+He has been Vice Chancellor Shobhit University; United Nations Representative with the UNSC.
+Earlier, he was an officer of Indian Revenue Service and Commissioner at the Government of India.

 Mr. Swarup has authored many books notably Regional Economics Engagement and the Free Trade Agreements – Analytical Insights and Policy Options (2010) and The World of Money Laundering Financial Crimes and Commercial Frauds (2006).

 Mr. Swarup has been a visitor with Monash University, a speaker and resource person with Universities and Think Tanks in India and abroad.

 Mr. Ramesh Dave, former Madhya Pradesh Principal Chief Conservator of Forests, has Served the forests of Madhya Pradesh as a member of the Indian Forest Service for more than 36 years in various capacities.

 Mr. Dave was closely involved in Trading and Development of Non Timber Forest Products through M.P.
 State Minor Forest Produce Cooperative Federation, for about 19 years – the longest by any officer.